-Relevant excerpts from Appendix "I" of OPA 145
+Relevant excerpts from Appendix "I" of OPA 145 are provided below.

 APPENDIX "I"

 The regulatory flood for designation of flood plains in Ontario is defined as the regional flood or the 100-year flood, whichever is greater.
 (The geographical definition of the Regulatory Floods is contained in Fig.I).